Study abroad: inbound students

 Exchanges and Study Abroad

-Are you an undergraduate at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
-The Study Abroad programme gives you the chance to study with us for one term or a full academic year.
+Are you an undergraduate student at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
+The Study Abroad programme gives you the chance and flexibility to study with us and benefit from:

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

-To join us for Autumn 2021 entry (for either a full year or 1 term), you need to get your application to us by August 2021.
+For Autumn 2022 entry (for either a full year or 1 term), you need to get your application to us by 19 August 2022.
+To join us for Spring 2023, you need to get your application to us by 30 November 2022.

 You'll pay tuition fees for the duration of your stay.
-You can expect to pay £6,250 for one term, or £12,500 for a full academic year.
-If you are an EU, EEA or Swiss national or an EU national with settled status in the UK, the Transition Scholarship is applied to your tuition fees so you pay the same amount as a UK student (£4,625 for one term, £9,250 for a full academic year).
+You can expect to pay £6,500 for one term, or £13,000 for a full academic year for 2021/22.
+If you are an EU, EEA or Swiss national, the Transition Scholarship is applied to your tuition fees so you pay the same amount as a UK student (£4,625 for one term, £9,250 for a full academic year).

 You'll study in classes, go to lectures, seminars and tutorial classes with our other full-time students, and gain invaluable first-hand experience of studying in a different academic environment.